[Copilot Studio] Tried Handling KPI Aggregation Deterministically Without Relying on LLM: Two Approaches Using Code Interpreter and Office Script

 saved kpi-raw-data-yoy.xlsx

-Opening the generated kpi-raw-data-yoy.xlsx in Excel shows the monthly KPI for 3 companies × 6 months (Q3 2024 and Q3 2025) arranged on the RawMonthly sheet.
+When you open the generated kpi-raw-data-yoy.xlsx in Excel, the monthly KPIs for 3 companies × 6 months (Q3 of 2024 and 2025) are listed on the RawMonthly sheet.

-RawMonthly sheet of kpi-raw-data-yoy.xlsx.
-Monthly KPI (ARR, NRR, OPM) for October–December 2024 and October–December 2025 for the three companies CloudNova / StreamForge / Datapeak are listed.
-No aggregation formulas or summaries are included; only raw data is passed
+The RawMonthly sheet of kpi-raw-data-yoy.xlsx.
+Monthly KPIs (ARR, NRR, OPM) for CloudNova / StreamForge / Datapeak for October–December 2024 and October–December 2025 are listed.
+There are no aggregation formulas or summaries; only raw data is included.

-When each approach aggregates this file, we judge it as "correctly aggregated" if the results match the following values (pass criteria).
+When each approach aggregates this file, we judge that "aggregation was performed correctly" if the results match the following values (pass criteria).

-Rounding is 0 decimal places for ARR and NRR, 1 decimal place for operating profit margin (OPM), and 1 decimal place for year-over-year.
+Rounding is to 0 decimal places for ARR and NRR, 1 decimal place for operating profit margin (OPM), and 1 decimal place for year-over-year comparisons.

 The calculation method for each value is as follows.

-Both Approach 1 (code interpreter) and Approach 2 (Office Script) use this same kpi-raw-data-yoy.xlsx as-is.
+Both Approach 1 (code interpreter) and Approach 2 (Office Script) use this same kpi-raw-data-yoy.xlsx file.

 5. Approach 1: Aggregating with the Code Interpreter

-The code interpreter is a feature that allows an agent to generate and execute Python as needed, enabling aggregation and analysis of structured files like CSV and Excel.
+The code interpreter is a feature that allows an agent to generate and execute Python as needed, enabling it to aggregate and analyze structured files like CSV and Excel.

-Feature details, billing (premium feature that consumes Copilot Credits), how to pass data, and activation procedures were covered in Part 5.
+The feature details, billing (a premium feature that consumes Copilot Credits), how to pass data, and the activation procedure were covered in the 5th article.

-For details, please refer to Part 5: "Comparing Methods for Giving an Agent KPI Data for Aggregation".
+For details, please refer to the 5th article, "Comparing Methods for Providing KPI Data to Agents for Aggregation."

-In this article, we aggregate using "attach to chat," the most straightforward method.
+In this article, we aggregate by attaching files to chat, the simplest method.

 5.2 Embedding Python in the Prompt to Fix the Calculation

-If you attach an Excel file to the chat and ask it to "aggregate," the code interpreter generates and executes Python to perform the aggregation.
+You can attach an Excel file to the chat, ask it to "aggregate," and the code interpreter will generate and execute Python to perform the aggregation.

-This basic usage was covered in Part 5, so in this article we go a step further and examine whether aggregation can be fixed deterministically.
+This basic usage was covered in the 5th article, so in this article we go one step further and explore whether aggregation can be fixed deterministically.

-In the test chat, attach the kpi-raw-data-yoy.xlsx prepared in Chapter 4 and request the following.
+In the test chat, attach the kpi-raw-data-yoy.xlsx prepared in Chapter 4 and make the following request.

 import pandas as pd